 This activity changed the mobility options for households living at Woodlands, a Project-Based Voucher community.
 Households must remain at the property for a minimum of three years, and a maximum of five years prior to requesting the next available voucher.
 The household must also be in good standing with the Family Self-Sufficiency Program to receive the next available voucher.
 This activity was approved and implemented in 2014.
-BHP does not anticipate any changes to the activity or its metrics in 2021.
+BHP plans on closing out this activity in 2022.
+We decided to revert back to the HUD rules, which will allow FSS participants to keep their voucher even if their FSS contract of participation is terminated and allow project-based voucher holders to request the next available voucher to move with after one-year of residency in the project-based voucher unit.